rohit12crj/Study-Notes/SRE/Notes.md

 10) How do you design and maintain high availability for an application?

 How do you troubleshoot a server that is not working?

 What automation have you implemented using Ansible?

 How do you list Kubernetes pods based on age?

-What is the Terraform workflow?

-If a Terraform project has 100 resources, how do you create only one?

 Differences between DaemonSet, StatefulSet, and Deployment